Chart Color Schemes

 Household Composition

-Kedron - Gordon Park features high concentrations of group households, with a fairly typical median household size
+Kedron - Gordon Park features high concentrations of group households, with a lower-than-average median household size

-Family households account for 64.9% of all households, including 29.4% couples with children, 24.2% couples without children, and 9.5% single parent families.
-Non-family households constitute the remaining 35.1%, with lone person households at 29.8% and group households comprising 5.2%.
-The median household size is 2.4 people, which aligns with the Greater Brisbane average.
+Family households constitute 64.9% of all households, including 29.4% couples with children, 24.2% couples without children, and 9.5% single parent families.
+Non-family households comprise the remaining 35.1%, with lone person households at 29.8% and group households making up 5.2% of the total.
+The median household size is 2.4 people, which is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households